What is a Vacation Home?

-A vacation home is a house that the owner uses only a few days or weeks per.
+A vacation home is a house that the owner uses only a few days or weeks per year.

 People can have more than one vacation home.
-Vacation homes are different from rental properties, which are more like business assets that the homeowners uses to generate income (rents) and (profit on the of the home).
+Vacation homes are different from rental properties, which are more like business assets that the homeowners uses to generate income (rents) and capital gains (profit on the sale of the home).

 Why Does a Vacation Home Matter?

 Vacation homes are wonderful to have, but they present some financial challenges.
 For example, mortgages on second homes usually are more expensive because they are more likely to default.
 If the homeowner rents out the property, the property can become a business property, which creates opportunities to deduct rental expenses and other costs that could lower (or in some cases, increase) tax liabilities.
 The IRS considers vacation homes as personal residences the homeowner uses for at least 14 days per year or rents out to others for more than 10% of the year.